 - Garnish with creme fraiche, sour cream or plain greek yogurt (Optional)

 FOR THE SOUP

-- In a large stockpot, melt the butter over high heat.
+- In a large stockpot, melt butter over medium high heat.
 Add chopped onions, sliced mushrooms and sauté, stirring frequently until tender and soft, about 5 minutes.

 - Mix together flour and curry powder and stir into onion & mushrooms mixture until well blended.